 Spend enough time looking at RTA cabinets online and it will start to feel like deja vu all over again: "Wait, didn't I see something called Sienna Rope 36A at the previous dealer?"
-Why, yes you did.
-You will find different RTA dealers selling the same product, often under the same name and product code.
+Yes, you probably did.
+You will find different RTA dealers selling the same product, sometimes under the exact same name and product code.
 There is nothing inherently wrong with this.
-After all, you have the option of purchasing your Samsung Galaxy or Blue Diamond Almonds from multiple dealers.
+After all, you have the option of purchasing your Samsung Galaxy phone or Blue Diamond Almonds from multiple dealers.
 Why not RTA cabinets?

 The only kink to this argument is that it's not always apparent when RTA cabinets from different online retailers are coming from the same manufacturer.
-So the only way to compare prices is to do detective work and compare cabinets from different retailers according to their detailed specifications, feature by feature.
+So the only way to accurately compare prices is to do detective work and compare cabinets from different retailers according to their detailed specifications, feature by feature.

-Second, compare every point of the features.
+Second, compare every point of each feature.
 Make sure that you're looking at the same cabinet dimensions, door style, box and door construction materials, and drawer slide and door hinge mechanisms.

 Dealer Performance Matters

-If you like the way the dealer operates, believe their customer service is good, and have read tons of glowing testimonials, you may want to go with a specific dealer for a particular product, even if their costs are higher than another dealer.
+If you like the way the dealer operates, believe that their customer service is good, and have read many glowing testimonials, you may want to go with a specific dealer for a particular product, even if their costs are higher than another dealer.
 A particularly strong selling feature for a dealer is a price-match guarantee.
 The most reputable and successful RTA cabinet dealers will match prices if you demonstrate that a competitor is offering the same product for a lesser price.

-- Determine Your Complete Order: The only way to price out cabinets is to come up with the full kitchen or bathroom worth of needed cabinets and price against that.
-Start with one of the bigger companies that have good user interfaces--try the RTA Cabinet Store to begin with.
-Print out your shopping cart (but do not order).
+- Seek prices based on a complete order.
+The only way to price out cabinets is to come up with the full kitchen or bathroom assortment of needed cabinets and use that as the basis for pricing.
+Start with one of the bigger companies that has a good user interface, such as the RTA Cabinet Store.
+Print out your shopping cart, but do not order.

-- Price Out Your Cart Among Dealers: Using that sheet as your touchstone, price out the same items at other RTA companies.
-You may not be able to find exact items, but unless you have exotic tastes I'm betting you can come quite close.
+- Compare the costs of other companies.
+Using your initial shopping cart list, price out the same items at other RTA companies.
+You may not be able to find exact items, but unless you have exotic tastes, you can come quite close.

-- Merge In Shipping Costs: As you go along, be sure to bring your order far enough along so that you can get estimated shipping costs.
+- Add in shipping costs.
+As you go along, be sure to bring the order process far enough along so that you can get estimated shipping costs.
 This often is the deciding factor.
 You have made no commitment until you provide credit card information.